CW is Music

 Activities

 Our annual convention is generally scheduled end of April.
 Each year it takes place in a different location, to accommodate various OM to come from all over France.
-UFT organizes or sponsors several contests to include: UFT contest “Rencontres UFT” in December each year, EUCW 160m contest, OM/YL UFT contest and our Summer challenge.
+UFT organizes or sponsors several contests: UFT main contest “Rencontres UFT” in December each year, EUCW 160m contest, QRP contest and our Winter and Summer challenges.
+YL contest has been dropped because of too few participants.

 Information